You know that you’re “supposed” to be investing, but what exactly does that mean?

 My reasoning is simple.
 Your asset allocation decision is only part science.
 The science says that you want to invest some significant portion of your long-term money in the stock market, since that’s where the best long-term returns come from.

-So when it comes to deciding on your own asset allocation, there are two big takeaways I’d like you to keep in mind:
+So when it comes to deciding on your own asset allocation, there are two big takeaways to keep in mind:

 - Don’t be afraid to invest in the stock market.
 Yes, there will be ups and downs.
 But the stock market is also where you’ll find the best long-term returns, which will make it easier to reach your goals.

-- BUT don’t feel like you have to follow the conventional wisdom and go super-aggressive either.
+- Don’t feel like you have to follow the conventional wisdom and go super-aggressive either.
 It’s okay to start a little more conservatively and make adjustments as you gain experience.

 Decision #5: How you diversify